-Note 5 - Annuity Receivable
+Note 4 - Annuity Receivable

 RACC received an annuity during 2015.
 The terms of the trust state that RACC will receive \$25,500 annually for a period of 25 years.
 The annuity has been recorded at its net present value, with the discount at 5% being amortized into revenue annually.
-The proceeds from this annuity are restricted for use by the Right Brain Initiative.
+Through January 28, 2020, the proceeds from this annuity are restricted for use by the Right Brain Initiative.
+RACC is working with the donor to determine if these funds may now be used more broadly for arts education.